ibm-cloud-docs/openwhisk/pkg_cloudant.md

   ```
   {: screen}

-2. Verify the file was updated to include the `shade` value by invoking the `read` action.
-Replace `<database>` name with the name of you database.
+2. Verify that the file was updated to include the `shade` value by invoking the `read` action.
+Replace `<database>` name with the name of your database.

   ```
   ibmcloud fn action invoke /_/myCloudant/read --blocking --result --param dbname <database_name> --param id color